Happy Wayfarer is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 If you remember entering your first and middle name separately while booking your ticket, but the boarding pass seems to have joined your first and middle name together, what do you do?
 Most importantly, why is it joined together?

 The thing is, most airline reservation systems will likely join your first and middle name together on the boarding pass (if you have a middle name).
 The reason behind this is that most PNR name records use antiquated systems.

-For most airlines, the names are limited to 10 characters for the first as well as middle name.
-Thus, if it is any longer than that, the boarding pass will not only join your first and middle name, but also may cut out on a few characters from your middle name.
+For most airlines, the names are limited to 10 characters for the first as well as the middle name.
+Thus, if it is any longer than that, the boarding pass will not only join your first and middle name but also may cut out a few characters from your middle name.

 For example, if you entered your name as Richard Timothy Knight while booking your ticket, it may show up on the boarding pass as Knight/RichardTimot.
 The last few letters may be dropped because of the limit on the number of characters as shown in the example.

 In conclusion, your first and middle name are joined together on your boarding pass most probably because the system is not designed to handle long names, and are thus often ‘very’ abbreviated.

 Will it stop you from boarding?

 No, having your middle and first name joined together on your boarding pass will not stop you from boarding.
 Why?
 Because it is the airline’s reservation system that joins your first and middle name in the boarding pass (unless you did it mistakenly in which case you can demand a change).